princemernstack/product-catalog/README.md

 ## License
 This project is licensed under the MIT License.
 You can find the license information in the `LICENSE` file.

----

-Please make sure to update `<repository_url>` with the actual URL of your repository before including this README file in your project.
-The README file will provide a quick overview of your project's functionalities, installation instructions, and dependencies, helping other developers understand and contribute to your project effectively.
-Good luck with your Product Catalog Web App!